HugoSalt/hugosalt.github.io/process_book/process_book.md

 ![./feature_pairs.jpg](./feature_pairs.jpg)

 Now we will explore some ideas of visualization for each topic and see which questions they might answer.
+We will not necessarily implement those exactly but this is a first exploration of which insights this dataset can provide.

 ## Consoles war